Extracting data from Bill of Lading

 - The extraction of data from BoL is simply the first step in the entire shipping process.
 Other steps in the process such as approvals, shipment tracking, etc., may also use smart tools that must be integrated with it.
 Other essentially automatable activities include accounting management, which must also be potentially integrated with the data extraction tool.
 Standalone data extraction tools that do not integrate with other digital tools used by the carrier would lead to data mismanagement and time loss.

-A significant challenge in setting up an AI-enabled system to extract data from BoL is the design of workflows for automation.
+A significant challenge in setting up an AI-enabled system to extract data from BoL is the design of workflows for logistics automation.
 Constant monitoring is also essential – set-and-forget is not an option and lack of monitoring can result in obsoleting of functionalities.

 Nanonets for intelligent capture of BoL data